Public outrage

 them, "This is what we teach and this is how we teach it."

-So this parental opt out idea is wonderful but its too little,
+So this parental opt out idea is wonderful but it’s too little,

 too late.